giusguerrini/xwterm/README.md

 - "dest": The POST request to send terminal events.
 Default is "/".

 ## SCREENSHOTS
-here are some images taken while running the shell and some applications that require full support of graphics functions (Midnight Commander, htop, vim):
+Here are some images taken while running the shell and some applications that require full support of graphics functions (Midnight Commander, htop, vim):
 ![Bash prompt](./doc/xwterm-screenshot-bash.png)
 ![Midnight Commander](./doc/xwterm-screenshot-mc.png)